kyma-project/community/internal/proposals/migration-hooks/migration-hooks-proposal.md

 Jobs are implemented within the `jobManager` package in `go`-files, one for each component, using the specific `job` interface.
 Then, the implemented interface is registered using `register(job)` in the same file.
 To implement the `job` interface, the newly created jobs must implement the `execute(*config.Config, kubernetes.Interface)` function, which takes the installation config and a kubernetes interface as input, so that the jobs can interact with the cluster.
 The return value must be an error.
 Additionally, the `when()` function must be implemented, which returns the component the job is bound to and whether it should run pre or post the deployment.
 The `identify()` function also needs to be implemented to have a unique identifier for each job.
 If the active solution for tagging jobs as deprecated is chosen, then the `deprecate` function also must be implemented - more in the next section.

 The jobManager is used by the `deployment` package and in the `engine` package .
-At the hooks, during the deployment phase, each hook only has to check if the key for the wanted component is present in the pre/post-map.
+At the hooks, during the deployment phase, each hook only has to check if the key for the wanted component is present in the pre- or post-map.
 If it's present, the jobs in the map are trigged, if not, nothing must be done.

 To benchmark the jobs, a timer is used in the pre- and post-job triggers.